St. Ann Catholic School offers a variety of special events throughout the school year.

 Sunshine Award.
 Students in Kindergarten may receive the Sunshine Award, which is given to students who display friendliness, ability to share, respect and a caring attitude toward one another.
 Students receive a Sunshine certificate.

 Honor Roll.
 Students in grades 1 & 2 may achieve Citizenship Honor Roll by displaying work and study habits, play habits, and conduct which is a model for others in the room.
 Students receive a Citizenship Certificate.
 Students in grades 3-8 may achieve one of two honor rolls.
-The Principal’s List requires a minimum of 4 A’s, with no grade lower than a B, and no N’s or U’s in any area.
-The Faculty List requires a B average, with no grade lower than a C, and no N’s or U’s in any area.
+The Principal’s List requires all A’s, and no N’s or U’s in any area.
+The Faculty List requires all A’s and B’s and no N’s or U’s in any area.
 All Honor Roll students are awarded certificates.

 Awards Day takes place at the end of the school year to acknowledge students in grades 1-7 for outstanding achievement in areas including, but not limited to academics, fine arts and other activities.
 Parents and guests are encouraged to attend.